 During the presentation the artists and filmers will discuss with the audience the themes that have emerged in the two short films.

-Work that was made during the creative exchange will be exhibited and presented in Old School in Leiden from november 6th to 22, 2020.
+Work that was made during the creative exchange will be exhibited and presented in Old School Leiden in 2021.

 During the exhibition there is a possibility to discuss social themes interactively during a social experiment in which you can participate as a visitor.